 This one is particularly misleading.
 MSNBC reports (and Jalopnik uncritically passes on) that computer malware caused a deadly airline crash in 2008.
 Sounds pretty spooky, right?

 Not exactly.
 The pilot and co-pilot tried to take off without setting the slats and flaps.
 That’s what caused this accident.
 Had they properly configured their airplane for takeoff, in accordance with procedure, they would not have crashed, and 154 people would not have died.
 How do I know this?
-I Googled “Spanair Flight 5022” (as MSNBC and Jalopnik should have done).
+I Googled “Spanair Flight 5022” and read the NTSB accident report (as MSNBC and Jalopnik should have done).

 The malware report MSNBC and Jalopnik are trying to sensationalize, two years after the fact, says that Spanair’s ground maintenance computer system may have been infected with a trojan virus, preventing ground maintenance crews from calling up known problems listed in the airplane’s computerized flight log.
 Okay, that’s a problem worth investigating and fixing, but it had nothing to do with the crash.